Skip to main content

 Stage 1: Discovery for your insurer (typically 2 months)

 Two months of consulting, education, and training.
 We combine insurance process archaeology (interviews with the people doing the work in underwriting, claims, and policies), AI fluency training anchored in your files, and opportunity advisory with a ranking by regulatory risk and return.
 We do not design agents in this stage.
-You receive the Process Reality Map, the AI Opportunity Score, and an Opportunity Ranking with a recommendation.
+You receive the Process Reality Map, the Definitions Audit, the AI Opportunity Score, and an Opportunity Ranking with a recommendation.
 Monthly billing with deliverables every two weeks.

 2